55 Cancri Ab: Orbit and mass

 55 Cancri b is in a short-period orbit, though not so extreme as that of the previously detected hot Jupiter 51 Pegasi b.
 The orbital period indicates that the planet is located close to a 1:3 mean motion resonance with 55 Cancri c, however investigations of the planetary parameters in a Newtonian simulation indicate that while the orbital periods are close to this ratio, the planets are not actually in the resonance.

 In 2012, b's upper atmosphere was observed transiting the star; so its inclination is about 85 degrees, coplanar with 55 Cancri e.
 This helped to constrain the mass of the planet but the inclination was too low to constrain its radius.

 The mass is about 0.85 that of Jupiter.

 Characteristics

 55 Cancri b is a gas giant with no solid surface.
 The atmospheric transit has demonstrated hydrogen in the upper atmosphere.

 That transit is so tangential, that properties such as its radius, density, and temperature are unknown.
 Assuming a composition similar to that of Jupiter and that its environment is close to chemical equilibrium, 55 Cancri b's upper atmosphere is predicted to be cloudless with a spectrum dominated by alkali metal absorption.

-The atmosphere's transit indicates that it is slowly evaporating under the sun's heat.
+The atmosphere's transit indicates that it is slowly evaporating under the it's star's heat.
 The evaporation is slower than that for previously studied (hotter) hot Jupiters.

 The planet is unlikely to have large moons, since tidal forces would either eject them from orbit or destroy them on short timescales relative to the age of the system.